Current ScholarsDr. Kea joined the program on September 1, 2014.

 Dr. Hansen's research interests focus on resuscitation and stabilization of ill and injured children in the prehospital and Emergency Department settings.
 There is very little evidence to guide care of children in the prehospital setting and the EMS system is largely structured to care for adults who are a majority of EMS transports.
 However, injury is the leading cause of death in children and EMS care has the potential to have a high impact on outcomes given the importance of care in the first minutes following a significant injury.

 Since 2012, Dr. Hansen has been a co-investigator in the Children's Safety Initiative-EMS (CHI-EMS) which is the largest study to date evaluating patient safety in the prehospital care of children.
 Dr. Hansen is particularly interested in studying pediatric airway and respiratory management in the prehospital setting which are critical components of resuscitation in many common pediatric emergencies from both medical and traumatic causes.
-His K12 work focuses on understanding the epidemiology of airway and respiratory emergencies in the prehospital setting, describing the nature of safety events in management of these conditions, and exploring differences in care between urban and rural areas using geographic information systems analysis.
-This work will help broaden the currently limited understanding of prehospital pediatric respiratory emergencies and airway management and determine which aspects of care are most likely to benefit from an intervention study.
+Dr. Hansen completed the OHSU Emergency Medicine K12 program with work focused on understanding the epidemiology of airway emergencies in the prehospital setting and describing the nature of airway related safety events.
+Dr. Hansen was awarded a K23 from NHLBI to continue his prehospital pediatric airway management research through studies that assess supraglottic airway devices, describe the decision-making process of pediatric prehospital airway management, and assess the effect of airway interventions on pediatric cardiac arrest resuscitation.

 Mentors: Dr. Jeanne-Marie Guise M.D., M.P.H.;Dr. Craig Warden M.D., M.P.H.;Craig Newgard, M.D., M.P.H., Dr. William Lambert Ph.D.
 External advisors: Dr. Nathan Kuppermann M.D., M.P.H.;Henry Wang, M.D., M.P.H.